jjensen/luaplus51-all/Src/Modules/alien/doc/alien.md

-To use a function you first have to tell Alien the function prototype, using *func:types(ret_type, arg_types...)*, where the types are one of the following strings: "void", "int", "double", "char", "string", "pointer", "ref int", "ref double", "ref char", "callback", "short", "byte", "long", and "float".
+To use a function you first have to tell Alien the function prototype, using *func:types(ret_type, arg_types...)*, where the types are one of the following strings: "void", "int", "uint", "double", "char", "string", "pointer", "ref int", "ref uint", "ref double", "ref char", "callback", "short", "ushort", "byte", "long", "ulong", and "float".
 Most correspond directly to C types;
 *byte* is a signed char, *string* is *const char\**, *pointer* is *void\**, *callback* is a generic function pointer, and *ref char*, *ref int* and *ref double* are by reference versions of the C types.
 Continuing